 Additional testing in selected patients — The following may be also appropriate in selected patients, depending on individual patient characteristics and the results of the initial evaluation (table 4):

 ●Serologic testing for strongyloides should be performed in patients with a history of potential exposure, and empiric therapy with ivermectin should be considered if reliable serologic testing is not available.
 (See "Strongyloidiasis".)

 ●Patients with risk factors for tuberculosis should also be screened for latent tuberculosis prior to glucocorticoid treatment due to the risk of reactivation.
-(See "Latent tuberculosis infection in children" and "Diagnosis of latent tuberculosis infection (tuberculosis screening) in HIV-uninfected adults".)
+(See "Latent tuberculosis infection in children".)

 ●Individuals with an appropriate exposure history should have testing for additional parasites and other infections.
 (See 'Testing for other parasites and infections' below.)

 ●Patients with recurrent infections or clinical features suggestive of autoimmune disease (eg, hemolytic anemia, Hashimoto's thyroiditis, inflammatory arthritis) or immunodeficiency should have measurement of serum immunoglobulins and immunoglobulin isotypes, and screening for ALPS (eg, enumeration of CD4 and CD8 double-negative T cells) and other immune deficiencies depending on the clinical presentation.
 (See "Overview of IgG4-related disease" and "Primary humoral immunodeficiencies: An overview" and "Severe combined immunodeficiency (SCID): An overview" and "Autoimmune lymphoproliferative syndrome (ALPS): Clinical features and diagnosis".)